 Two types of series have been used:

-• Bipolar design: In this type of circuit, there are two transmitting plates and two receiver plates.
+- Bipolar design: In this type of circuit, there are two transmitting plates and two receiver plates.
 Each transmitting plate is coupled to the receiver plate.
-The transmitter oscillator moves the transmitting plate on the opposite phase (180 Â ° phase difference) with alternating high voltage, and the load is connected between two receiving plates.
+The transmitter oscillator moves the transmitting plate on the opposite phase (180 à ° phase difference) with alternating high voltage, and the load is connected between two receiving plates.
 The alternating electric field induces alternating phase alternating potentials in the receiving plate, and this "push-pull" action causes the current to flow back and forth between the plates through the load.
 The disadvantage of this configuration for wireless charging is that both plates on the receiving device must be parallel to the charger plate for the device to work.
+Unipolar Design: In this type of circuit, the transmitter and receiver have only one active electrode, and either the ground or the large passive electrode serves as the return path for the current.
+The transmitter oscillator is connected between active and passive electrodes.
+The load is also connected between active and passive electrodes.
+The electric field generated by the transmitter induces alternating charge displacement in the dipole load through electrostatic induction.

 Capacitive resonant coupling